Dynamic Asset Pricing with {\alpha}-MEU Model: Introduction

-In this paper, we study equilibrium asset pricing in a pure-exchange economy with a representative agent who has $\alpha$-MEU preferences.
-There are two risky assets in the economy, representing stock and human capital, respectively, and a risk-free asset.
-The stock and human capital are in positive supply, producing cash flows referred to as dividend and labor income, respectively, and the sum of these two cash flows is the aggregate endowment in the economy.
 The agent is ambiguous about the mean growth rate of the aggregate endowment.
 We follow \citet{ChenEpstein2002:AmbiguityRiskAssetReturns} and \citet{Schroder2011:Investment} to model the agent's perceived ambiguity by a set of probability measures that are absolutely continuous with respect to a benchmark probability measure with the corresponding density generator processes taking values in a symmetric, compact interval $[-\kappa,\kappa]$.
 See Section \ref{sec:model1} for details.
 The agent can trade the assets continuously in time to maximize the $\alpha$-MEU value of the discounted sum of consumption utility.
 It is known in the literature that the $\alpha$-MEU model, when applied to a dynamic decision problem, is dynamically inconsistent: The actual choice upon arriving at a decision node would differ from the planned choice for that node.
 See for instance, \citet{Schroder2011:Investment} and \citet{BeissnerEtal2020:DynamicallyConsistent}.
 Consequently, the agent's action in our model is {\em time-inconsistent}: The optimal choice of future consumption and investment planned by the agent today may no longer be optimal upon arriving at the future time and thus will not be implemented by the agent at the future time.
 To address the issue of time inconsistency, we follow the literature on time-inconsistent decision problems to consider intra-personal equilibrium strategies that can be consistently implemented by the agent.
 More precisely, the agent is assumed not to be able to commit her future selves to any plan today and thus considers her selves at different times to be different players of a game.
 An intra-personal equilibrium strategy is an equilibrium of the game and can be consistently implemented by the agent at any time because the agent has no incentive to deviate from this strategy at any time.
 For detailed discussions of intra-personal strategies, see for instance \citet{Strotz1955:MyopiaInconsistency}, \citet{EkelandLazrak2006:BeingSeriousAboutNonCommitment}, \citet{Bjork2017:TimeInconsistent}, and a recent survey by \citet{HeZhou2021:WhoAreI}.